 As with its 1940 predecessor directed by Alfred Hitchcock, in this film adaptation, Manderley makes for a thoroughly gothic (if somewhat glossy) setting.
 Thunder cracks.
 Starlings hover ominously.
 Housekeeper Mrs. Danvers (Kristin Scott Thomas) conceals fury beneath tight-lipped froideur and cares for her former mistress’ belongings with possessive devotion.
 Everywhere the new wife turns, she learns of the dead Rebecca’s many charms: her charisma, her fearlessness, her extraordinary beauty.
 It’s not just recollections or belongings that plague the second Mrs. De Winter though, reminding her of everything that she’s not.
 Rebecca’s ghost stalks both her dreams and her panic attacks, only ever seen from a distance, walking away from her girlish replacement in a rippling, red gown.
 During the story’s famous party scene, these glimpses take on an almost hallucinogenic quality, the gown more like a warning beacon wavering in and out of sight.

 “Ever since I started designing I’ve always tried to use red, especially on female characters,” Day says.
 It’s true.
 From Brighton Rock to My Summer of Love, Day’s film credits come splashed in scarlet.
-“It’s a very arresting colour,” he adds.
-“When you’re doing a crowd scene and there are lots of colours going on, red really stands out.”
-Consequently, it was an obvious choice for a character, or rather a presence, who demands attention even after death. “[It’s] the colour of wine, of death, of life…” Day reflects.
+“It’s a very arresting color,” he adds.
+“When you’re doing a crowd scene and there are lots of colors going on, red really stands out.”
+Consequently, it was an obvious choice for a character, or rather a presence, who demands attention even after death. “[It’s] the color of wine, of death, of life…” Day reflects.

 In the case of Rebecca, it’s also a subtle nod to the original text.
 There, one of Rebecca’s dresses, discovered by the new Mrs. de Winter still hanging in a wardrobe, is described as “wine-coloured and soft.”
 This evocative gown, surrounded by “gold brocade” and a “train of white satin” forms a sinister reminder of its former inhabitant.
 As the film progresses and the questions surrounding Rebecca’s death grow ever darker, this garment takes on increasingly unnerving meaning.